yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 critical rendering path.

 ### Adaptive congestion window
-Another form of protocol overhead is Slow Start.
 When the server starts sending data to the user, it doesn't know how much bandwidth it will have for that purpose.
 It can't be sure what amount of data will overwhelm the network and cause congestion.
-Since the implications of congestion can be severe, the slow start mechanism was developed in order to make sure it does not happen.
+Since the implications of congestion can be severe, a mechanism called _Slow Start_ was developed in order to make sure it does not happen.
-TCP slow start is a mechanism that enables the server to gradually discover the connection's limits, by starting to send a small amount of packets, and increasing that exponentially.
+It enables the server to gradually discover the connection's limits, by starting to send a small amount of packets, and increasing that exponentially.
 But due to its nature, slow start also limits us in the amount of data that we can initially send on a new connection.

 <aside>